 iv.
 The Sabbath commanded here and observed by Israel was a shadow of things to come, but the substance is of Christ (Colossians 2:16-17).
 We have a rest in Jesus that is ours to live in every day.
 Therefore, since the shadow of the Sabbath is fulfilled in Jesus, we are free to keep any day – or no day – as a Sabbath after the custom of ancient Israel.
 However, though we are free from the legal obligation of the Sabbath, we dare not ignore the importance of a day of rest – God has built us so that we need one.

 v.
 If anyone would insist on the Sabbath, they must also insist on the six-day work week.
 Exodus 20:9, in the command regarding the Sabbath, says Six days you shall labor and do all your work.
 Adam Clarke says on that passage, “He who idles his time away in the six days is equally culpable in the sight of God as he who works on the seventh.”
 (Clarke)

 b.
-When we keep the meaning of the Sabbath, not merely as an empty religious ritual, then you shall delight yourself in the Lord.
+Then you shall delight yourself in the Lord: When we keep the meaning of the Sabbath, not merely as an empty religious ritual, then you shall delight yourself in the Lord.
 God will bless us, and we shall delight, not only in the blessings, but in the Lord Himself.
-We know it is sure, because the mouth of the Lord has spoken.
+We know it is sure because the mouth of the Lord has spoken.